linode/docs/docs/products/compute/kubernetes/guides/deploy-and-manage-cluster-with-the-linode-api/index.md

     ]
     ```

     - **Key:** The `key` value must begin with a letter or number, and may contain letters, numbers, hyphens, dots, and underscores, up to 253 characters.
-Optionally, the `key` value can begin with a DNS subdomain prefix and a single '/', like 'example.com/my-app'.
+Optionally, the `key` value can begin with a DNS subdomain prefix and a single slash (`/`), like `example.com/my-app`.
 In this case the maximum allowed length of the domain prefix is 253 characters.
     - **Value:** The `value` key is optional.
 If given, it must begin with a letter or number, and may contain letters, numbers, hyphens, dots, and underscores, up to 63 characters.
-    - **Effect:** The `effect` value must be NoSchedule, PreferNoSchedule or NoExecute.
+    - **Effect:** The `effect` value must be NoSchedule, PreferNoSchedule, or NoExecute.

 {{< note >}}
 Taint and label values cannot contain `kubernetes.io` or `linode.com` domains as these are reserved for LKE's own usage.